bazzle/web-blog/_posts/2019-10-24-UI-review-xe.md

       <p>This is the initial page, let's be honest, it's pretty self-explanatory, and it should be.
 Very explicit input field labels means you can't really go wrong.
 Useful button to swap the currencies.</p>
   item2 :
     image : "xe-2.jpg"
     alt : "foo"
     caption : |
       <p>This is the initial page, let's be honest, it's pretty self-explanatory, and it should be.
 Very explicit input field labels means you can't really go wrong.
 Useful button to swap the currencies.</p>
+slider2:
+  item1 :
+    image : "xe-3.jpg"
+    alt : "foo"
+    caption : |
+      <p>This is the initial page, let's be honest, it's pretty self-explanatory, and it should be.
+Very explicit input field labels means you can't really go wrong.
+Useful button to swap the currencies.</p>
+  item2 :
+    image : "xe-4.jpg"
+    alt : "foo"
+    caption : |
+      <p>This is the initial page, let's be honest, it's pretty self-explanatory, and it should be.
+Very explicit input field labels means you can't really go wrong.
+Useful button to swap the currencies.</p>